TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

 - **Environment Summary**: `summarize_environment` returns the quality rating alongside recommended adjustments and calculated metrics in one step.
 - **Guideline Summary**: `get_guideline_summary` consolidates environment,
   nutrient and pest guidance for quick reference.
+When called without a specific stage it now returns the full set of nutrient guidelines for all stages.

 ### Automation Blueprint Guide